100 Notable alumni of

 -

-Richard F. W. Bader was a Canadian quantum chemist, noted for his work on the Atoms in molecules theory.
+Richard F. W. Bader FRSC FCIC was a Canadian quantum chemist, noted for his work on the atoms in molecules theory.
 This theory attempts to establish a physical basis for many of the working concepts of chemistry, such as atoms in molecules and bonding, in terms of the topology of the electron density function in three-dimensional space.
 Alongside the eminent chemist Ronald Gillespie, he had a significant influence on inorganic chemistry education in Canada.

 -